CENTCOM strikes Houthis in Yemen - Shafaq News

 CENTCOM strikes Houthis in Yemen

-Shafaq News/ On Thursday, the US Central Command (CENTCOM) declared that it had conducted missile strikes against Houthis in Yemen in "self-defense.".
+Shafaq News/ The US Central Command (CENTCOM) conducted missile strikes against Houthis in Yemen in "self-defense."

-"On Feb.
-21, between 12:00 a.m. and 6:45 p.m.
-(Sanaa time), US Central Command (CENTCOM) forces conducted four self-defense strikes against seven mobile Houthi Anti-Ship Cruise Missiles and one mobile Anti-Ship Ballistic Missile launcher," CENTCOM said in a statement, explaining that these missiles were prepared to launch towards the Red Sea.
+A statement explained that on Feb.
+23, CENTCOM forces "destroyed seven Iranian-backed Houthi mobile anti-ship cruise missiles that were prepared to launch towards the Red Sea in self-defense."

-The US Command also reported that its forces shot down a "one-way attack unmanned aircraft system (UAS) in self-defense."
+"CENTCOM forces identified these missiles in Houthi-controlled areas of Yemen and determined that they presented an imminent threat to merchant vessels and to the US Navy ships in the region."
+The statement added.

 The Houthis, also known as Ansarallah, started their operations in the Red Sea, preventing all Israeli or Israeli-related from passing through Bab Al-Mandeb.